The Foundation for a Meaningful Life

 • Music

 Fay’s music curriculum is based on the philosophy of Hungarian composer Zoltán Kodály.
-Grade two music students review all grade one concepts and learn new skills, including identification of steps and skips and leaps (intervals) in various patterns (including the so mi la so mi pattern); identification of half notes; identification of four-beat meter; identification of the tone re; identification of known solfege tones in the basic pentatonic scale; singing and speaking in canon; performing rhythmic and melodic ostinato; improvisation, identification of sixteenth notes; and learning the absolute letter names of the lines and spaces of the treble staff.
+Second graders review all grade one music concepts and learn new skills, including identification of steps and skips and leaps (intervals) in various patterns (including the so mi la so mi pattern); identification of half notes; identification of four-beat meter; identification of the tone re; identification of known solfege tones in the basic pentatonic scale; singing and speaking in canon; performing rhythmic and melodic ostinato; improvisation, identification of sixteenth notes; and learning the absolute letter names of the lines and spaces of the treble staff.
 Students are also exposed to a variety of musical styles from folk songs to masterworks.

 • Art

 The goal of the grade two art program is to develop an appreciation for visual art as a creative means of expressing knowledge and ideas.
 Students learn to use and maintain high quality tools and materials.
-There is an emphasis on craftsmanship, and students evaluate their own work through both individual and group assessments.
-Students are encouraged to develop unique solutions to each assignment and feel supported to develop skills at their own pace.
+Class projects emphasize craftsmanship, and students evaluate their own work through individual and group assessments.
+Students are encouraged to develop unique solutions to each assignment and develop skills at their own pace.
 In grade two, students are introduced to a variety of artists and artistic styles and begin to develop the vocabulary necessary to describe and interpret works of art.
 Students explore art forms of various cultural groups as they are related to the social studies curriculum.

 Students who successfully complete the second grade art program can: